ShubhadeepSadhukhan1993/fastSF/paper.md

 ![For the velocity field defined in Problem 1: plots of the second and third-order longitudinal structure functions vs. $l$.
 The second and third-order structure functions equal $l^2$ and $l^3$ respectively.\label{SFTest}](SF_test.png)

 The above problem is used as a test case for the the code.
-The user is required to set the "test_switch" in the parameters file (para.yaml) to "true".
-On doing so, the code generates the velocity and the scalar fields as per the given relation.
+The user is required to execute the shell script `Kolmogorov41-master/runTest.sh` to run the above test case.
+On doing so, the code generates the velocity and the scalar fields as per the above relation.
 After computing the structure functions, the code computes the percentage difference between the theoretical and the computed values of the structure functions.
 If the error does not exceed $1\times 10^{-10}$, the code is deemed to have passed.

 ![For the scalar field defined in Problem 1: (a) Density plot of the second-order scalar structure function as function of the displacement vector. (b) Density plot of $(l_x+l_z)^2$, which is the analytical value of the second-order scalar structure function.
 The two density plots match identically.\label{SFScalar}](SF_scalar.png)